Paul Bevilaqua: Invention of LiftFan

 Exploiting bypass air is the usual way of increasing thrust, but when air flow drops so does pressure, which increases engine speed at the risk of failure.
 This apparent flaw suddenly turned to a benefit when it dawned upon him that the extra engine power could be put to good use by turning a lift fan.
 "It took eight months of brainstorming to program the computer in my head, and ten seconds to come up with the idea."

 The solution involved transforming some of the jet blast to vertical air flow by extracting energy from the hot jet blast with a turbine that turns a shaft driving a fan pointing down, thereby increasing impulse and thus lift, without increasing drag.
 The transition between horizontal and vertical lift needs to be precisely controlled, and the two lift columns need to be carefully balanced, to maintain control of the aircraft.

 The system works similarly to a turbofan, with an extra bypass fan moved and tilted 90 degrees to move cool unburned air vertically instead of horizontally, or a turbine helicopter whose rotor is shrunk and encased.
 This effect is similar to the previous flow multiplier concepts investigated by Bevilaqua (see #List of Papers) and others (although methods are different), achieving a lift/thrust-ratio of 1.5:1 where previous successful aircraft were limited to 1:1 at best.

 Bevilaqua is not a propulsion engineer, and got help from various Lockheed experts in propulsion, materials, and other specialized fields to verify the theories of the concept, which were then patented in 1990-93.

 Both DARPA and the Marine Corps approved of the concept, and from there, it developed through various defense programs such as CALF and JAST into the Joint Strike Fighter Program and through to the X-35B and F-35B.
 Bevilaqua was a key figure in persuading the Air Force in 1992 that the concept aircraft could be useful as a conventional aircraft without the LiftFan.
 When the US Navy also came on board, the road was paved for the JSF concept of similar aircraft with different applications, in accordance with JAST Concept Exploration findings.

 The practical development and testing of the F135 engine and system was performed by Pratt & Whitney, Allison Engine Company, NASA, Rolls-Royce and others.

-One of the key factors in handing the $200B JSF contract to LM is said to be when the X-35B took off from 150feet of runway, went supersonic, and landed vertically in one flight on July 20, 2001 - a performance that only the X-35B had done, and only because of the LiftFan concept.
+One of the key factors in handing the $200B JSF contract to LM is said to be when the X-35B took off from 150 feet of runway, went supersonic, and landed vertically in one flight on July 20, 2001 - a performance that only the X-35B had done, and only because of the LiftFan concept.

-The JSF team was awarded the Collier Trophy 2001 for the working system, and Bevilaqua received the Paul E. Haueter Memorial Award (American Helicopter Society) in 2004.
+The JSF team was awarded the Collier Trophy in 2001 for the working system, and Bevilaqua received the Paul E. Haueter Memorial Award (American Helicopter Society) in 2004.